yabeizeng1121/Mini_Project8_Yabei/README.md

 [![CI](https://github.com/nogibjj/Mini_Project5_Yabei_New/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/Mini_Project5_Yabei_New/actions/workflows/cicd.yml)
 # Mini Project 6
 The ETL-Query tool is designed to streamline the process of extracting, transforming, loading (ETL) and querying data.
-It specifically caters to handling the 'cars' dataset.
+It specifically caters to handling the 'show_data' dataset and 'performer_score' dataset.
 The tool offers flexibility by allowing users to either execute each phase of the ETL process independently or execute the complete ETL process in a single command.

 ## Requirements
 1. Design a complex SQL query involving joins, aggregation, and sorting.